shifterbit/fraymakers-api-docs/docs/hscript/MakingUseOfPorts.md

 ```
 As you can see, using numbers in combination with arrays can result in having to use a lot less code, whilst in a small
-example like this, it isnt necessary a problem, it becomes very helpful when you have several Vfx's, filters, status effects
+example like this, it isn't necessary a problem, it becomes very helpful when you have several Vfx's, filters, status effects
 or shaders associated with each player and once you have more complex logic you end up writing far more code than you need to.